Equity for a Sustainable Future - Get 20% off the Diploma when you enrol by 10th March

 Common features of green cities include things like community gardens, rooftop gardens, cycling infrastructure, LEED-certified buildings made from green concrete, renewable and locally sourced wood or recycled plastics, and zero-emission renewable energy.
 In a lot of cases, cars are also banned in green cities, and public transport, cycling, or walking is the norm.

-Why build green cities?
+Why build a green city?

 Some argue that green cities are not only attainable but key to our survival.
 The main driver behind green cities is the need to protect the natural world and all humans living on Earth.
 The Intergovernmental Panel on Climate Change has made it clear that unless we make drastic changes within the next few years, the environmental damage will worsen beyond repair, and the planet will become inhospitable.